larspensjo/Logonaut/doc/LogFileProcessingFlow.md

 ### 3. Filter Processing (`FilterEngine`)
 - `FilterEngine.ApplyFilters` processes the entire log against the filter tree.
-- It now uses the `AsReadOnly` method from `LogDocument` to retrieve all lines as a read-only list.
+- It uses the `ToList()` method from `LogDocument` to retrieve all lines as a read-only list.
-- For each line, it checks if the line matches the filter criteria.
+- For each line, it checks if it matches the filter criteria.
+- If a match is found (or if the line is included as context), it creates a `FilteredLogLine` object containing the line's text and its **original 1-based line number**.
 - If a match is found, it includes the line and optional context lines.
 - Context lines are lines before and after the matching line.
 - Duplicate lines are avoided in the final output.